 Relentless low-level stress is a big problem in modern life because it sneaks up on us and can erode our health.

 The good news is that stress-impact is often reduced after following the above life detox methods.

-More self-care protocols might be warranted – such as meditation, bio-feedback, floating, or counseling (also, some of us are more prone to addiction-challenges which need to be prioritized and addressed).
+More self-care protocols might be warranted – such as meditation, bio-feedback, floating, or counseling (also, some of us are more prone to addiction challenges that need to be prioritized and addressed).

-12. Look for Ways to Inspire and Encourage Yourself
+12. To Detox, Look for Ways to Inspire and Encourage Yourself

 Reconnecting with your original intention for undertaking any self-improvement program will help energize you as you sprint toward the finish line and achieve your goals.

 To help with this, I craft weekly inspirational messages that are actionable, helping you to take valuable ideas that you’ve been hearing and reading about – and turn them into actual lifestyle improvements within your typical week.